Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - Davies v Hertfordshire CC [2018] 1 WLR 4609, CA – It is permissible to raise a defence to a claim for possession under s.11 Children Act 2004 notwithstanding the lack of a private law right to possession.

-- Panayiotou v Waltham Forest LBC [2018] QB 1232, CA – When deciding whether a person is “significantly” more vulnerable for the purposes of determining whether he has a priority need for housing, within the meaning of s.189 Housing Act 1996, it is necessary to apply the word in a qualitative – not quantitative – sense.
+- Panayiotou v Waltham Forest LBC [2018] QB 1232, CA – When deciding whether a person is “significantly” more vulnerable for the purposes of determining whether he has a priority need for housing, the word is to be applied in a qualitative – not quantitative – sense.

 - Trindade v Hackney LBC [2017] HLR 37, CA – To be unaware of a relevant fact, within the meaning of the intentional homelessness provisions in s.195 Housing Act 1996, an applicant must be unaware of a current fact, not some future possibility.

-- Hertfordshire CC v Davies [2017] 1 WLR 4395, QB – The differential treatment between service occupiers and other tenants of local authorities is objectively justifiable, falling within the wide margin of appreciation afforded to Parliament, so that their exclusion from security of tenure does not give rise to unlawful discrimination within the meaning of art.14 ECHR.
+- Hertfordshire CC v Davies [2017] 1 WLR 4395, QB – The differential treatment between service occupiers and other tenants of local authorities is objectively justifiable, falling within the wide margin of appreciation afforded to Parliament, so that their exclusion from security of tenure does not give rise to unlawful discrimination within the meaning of art.14.

 - Holley v Hillingdon LBC [2017] PTSR 127, CA – The period of a person’s residence, however long, is insufficient to found a proportionality defence in the second succession context.